-We have reduced only the variable component of standard prices which decrease by about 23.9%, on average.
-There is some variation to this decrease between price categories due to the desire to keep prices to four decimal places - see Section 8 for a table of prices for 2017/18 compared to prices for 2016/17.
-Fixed distribution prices for each price category have not changed from 2016/17.
+We have reduced only the variable component of standard prices which decreases by about 1.7%, on average.
+There is some variation to this decrease between price categories due to the desire to keep prices to four decimal places - see Section 8 for a table of prices for 2018/19 compared to prices for 2017/18.
+Fixed distribution prices for each price category have not changed from 2017/18.

-The decision to reduce only the variable component of prices reflects the fact that he majority of our costs are fixed and sunk, so increasing the fixed portion of revenues aligns the recovery of revenues with the way costs are incurred.
+The decision to reduce only the variable component of prices reflects the fact that he majority of our costs are fixed and sunk, so implicitly increasing the fixed portion of revenues aligns the recovery of revenues with the way costs are incurred.

-Our final prices incorporate a weighted average price decrease of -14.9% for standard consumers.
+Our final prices incorporate a weighted average price decrease of -0.9% for consumers on standard prices.